Best Red Light Therapy Panels 2024 – Joovv vs Mito Red vs Red Rush

 A better comparison would be for instance the measurement data from the Mito Red Light MitoMax device, which is the same size as the Joovv Solo.

-Thankfully both brands provide this information for us to compare as we’ve excerpted below for you,
+Thankfully both brands provide this measurement data for us to compare as we’ve excerpted below for you,

 mito red light power data